 Do you spend a lot of your time angry?
 Is your anger directed toward a single event or person, or do you just find that a lot of situations make you angry?
 Is anger holding back your career or harming your personal relationships?
 If so, it may be time to understand your anger and what triggers it.

 Anger is a normal emotional response.
 It is a signpost that tells us something is wrong and needs our attention.
 While anger is a place we sometimes need to visit, but we shouldn’t live there.

 Prolonged anger is exceptionally bad for your physical and mental health.
 It floods your body with cortisol – the stress hormone.
 Elevated cortisol levels have been linked to a variety of serious health problems such as obesity, diabetes, high blood pressure, heart disease, cancer, depression and dementia.

 Anger is often the result of feeling as though something has been done to us.
 We therefore see ourselves as victims, which often amplifies the anger because we feel powerless.
 Instead, consider how you contributed to the situation and own it.
 Owning your part, however small, helps to immediately defuse some of the intensity of the anger and, more importantly, helps to put you back in control so you are no longer a ‘victim’.

 A huge part of anger management is acceptance.
 You must accept the fact that people don’t always act reasonably or nicely.
 There isn’t always a reason, there isn’t always an excuse, and you may never get to the bottom of why it happened or why someone behaved in a certain way.

 Reflecting on the situation will help bring about a sense of control.
 Consider: How important is this to you?
 How important is the person to you?
 If they are important, you may need to invest in some self-reflection and spend some time and effort sorting things.

-Remember that overreacting can so easily make matters worse as you look even more silly because of the overreaction!
+Remember that overreacting can so easily make matters worse as you look even more silly!
 Vocabulary or thinking such as, ‘Who do they think they are?’ or ‘They can’t do that to someone like me!’ are sure signs your ego has stepped forward and is about to make matters worse!
 These types of phrases indicate that you are more worried about what something ‘looks like’ than what you actually feel.
 So it’s time to figure out where these feelings stem from and deal with them.

 If you can’t do that, work on defusing more of the toxicity of your anger before putting pen to paper.
 Often this can reduce anger levels and you won’t even need to send it!
 In fact, I would encourage you not to send the letter.

 None of us are perfect and, perhaps more importantly, we can never know what personal or professional issues the other person is dealing with on a given day.
 Remember, we only know our story, not their full story or context (even if we think we do).

-(Want to learn more about managing your emotions?
-Check out my latest book: “Your Life, Your Way: A practical guide to getting your s**t together”)
+Want to learn more about managing your emotions?
+Check out my latest book: “Your Life, Your Way: A practical guide to getting your s**t together”.